Arch-Network/arch-cli/README.md

 arch-cli init
 ```

 This command sets up a new Arch Network project with the necessary folder structure and boilerplate code.

 ### Start the development server

+For now just start the servers on your own.
+Still working on this.

 ```sh
 arch-cli start-server